tsengwoody/Access8Math/readme.md

 ## settings

+All Access8Math menus are centralized in tools -> Access8Math

+### read feature settings

 *	General Settings dialog:
 	*	Language: Access8Math speaking language
 	*	Item interval time: Setting pause time between items.
 Values from 1 to 100, the smaller the value, the shorter the pause time, and the greater the value, the longer the pause time.